Manta-Network/docs/docs/guides/MantaPay.md

 <br/>

 ## Troubleshooting
-- If you are using Brave browser, make sure that your shields are down, as they block connection to Manta Signer.
+-If you are using Brave browser, make sure that your shields are down, as they block connection to Manta Signer.
 <div style={{textAlign: 'center'}}>
 <img alt="brave-shields" src="/img/guides/brave-shields.png" width="60%"/>
 </div>
-- Check that one of Talisman, SubWallet, or polkadot.js is installed, and has permission to connect to the Dolphin web app.
+- Check that one of Talisman, SubWallet, or polkadot.js is installed, and has permission to connect to the Manta web app.
-  - In polkadot.Js, click on the ⚙️ icon on the top-right corner, then click on "Manage Website Access", then "app.dolphin.manta.network" is set to "Allowed":
+  - In polkadot.js, click on the ⚙️ icon on the top-right corner, then click on "Manage Website Access", then "app.manta.network" is set to "Allowed":
    <div style={{textAlign: 'center'}}>
     <img alt="polkadot-js-allowed" src="/img/guides/polkadot-js-allowed.png" width="60%"/>
    </div>